ente-io/ente/migration-guides/authy.md

 <img width="454" alt="ente Authenticator Screenshot" src="https://github.com/gweeeen/auth/assets/41323182/30566a69-cfa0-4de0-9f0d-95967d4c5cad">

 So, this means that even if you try to import this file, nothing will happen.
 But don't worry, I've written a program in Python that converts the JSON file into a TXT file that ente Authenticator can use!
+(It's definitely not written **professionaly**, but hey it gets the job done so I'm happy with that.)

 You can download my program [here](https://github.com/gweeeen/ducky/blob/main/duckys_other_stuff/authy_to_ente.py).
 Or if you **really like making life hard**, then you can make a new Python file and copy this code to it: